This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Whisk together flour, baking soda, baking powder, and salt.
+- Whisk together both flours, baking soda, baking powder, and salt in a medium bowl.
+Set aside.

-- Cream butter and sugars until light and fluffy.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream butter and both sugars together until light and fluffy.

-- Stir in M&Ms and chocolate chips.
+- Fold in the M&Ms and mini chocolate chips.

 Notes